rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 sudo apt upgrade
 ```

+!!! note
+    If you hover the mouse over the command it will bring up a `copy to clipboard` icon on the right.
+Just click it and the command will be copied to the clipboard.
+This works everywhere in this document.

-Once the update is complete, enter the following to install `curl` and `git`:
+Once these commands complete, enter the following to install `curl` and `git`:

 ```bash
 sudo apt install curl git -y
 ```

 You may get a message saying the latest versions are already installed.
-That's fine, it just means you already have the latest versions.
+That's fine, it just means you already have the latest versions installed.

 Now we can install zsh